Unity-Technologies/com.unity.formats.fbx/com.unity.formats.fbx/Documentation~/assetstoreUpgrade.md

 4. Install the FBX Exporter from the [Package Manager](https://docs.unity3d.com/Manual/upm-ui-install.html).

 If you were using an older version of the FBX Exporter, some Assets in your Project may have missing scripts where the obsolete FbxPrefab component was used.
-In order to fix these issues, follow these steps:
+To fix these issues, follow these steps:

 1. If your Project Assets are serialized as Binary, select __Edit__ > __Project Settings__ > __Editor__ to view the Editor Settings.

 2. Change the __Asset Serialization__ mode to __Force Text__.
 The __Force Text__ option converts all Project Assets to text.